In this section

 More information on surgical outcomes

 What do nationally respected experts say about measuring quality and the quality of heart care at Children's Wisconsin?
 Here are just a few of the resources that may surface as you learn more about your child's condition and treatment options.

 - STS Congenital Heart Surgery Public Reporting, Society of Thoracic Surgeons

-- Making sense of congenital heart surgery data, Pediatric Congenital Heart Association
+- Making sense of congenital heart surgery data, Conquering CHD

 - "Pediatrics: Cardiology & Heart Surgery Scorecard – Children's Wisconsin," U.S. News and World Report, June 2018